Biosphere (film)

 Biosphere is a 2022 American science fiction comedy film directed by Mel Eslyn (in her feature length directorial debut) and written by Eslyn and Mark Duplass.
 It stars Sterling K. Brown and Duplass.

 The film premiered at the 2022 Toronto International Film Festival in September 2022 and was released on July 7, 2023.

 Plot

-After a global apocalypse that has killed almost all humans, the only survivors are childhood friends Billy (Duplass), the former president of the United States of America, and Ray (Brown), a scientist and Billy's former adviser.
-Billy feels responsible for causing the apocalypse, and the two live in a dome built by Ray that protects them from the outside environment.
-They maintain a fishpond, but become distressed when the last remaining female fish dies, leaving behind only two male fish, one of which appears to be dying.
+After a global apocalypse that has killed almost all humans, the only survivors are childhood friends Billy, the former president of the United States of America, and Ray, a scientist and Billy's former adviser.
+Whilst a depressed Billy feels responsible for causing the apocalypse, Ray remains positive and emphasises the importance of hope, often citing the story of his eighth birthday party - a magician drew a bowling ball on a pad of paper and summoned a real one that landed with a thud on the floor, a trick that still mystifies Ray.
+The two live in a dome built by Ray that protects them from the outside environment, a job Billy later admits he only delegated to Ray to stop his 'managing' of him.
+They maintain a fishpond which helps to power the dome, but become distressed when the last remaining female fish dies, leaving behind only two male fish, one of which appears to be dying.
+Billy also becomes nauseous and feverish.
 Ray stays up late one night, and discovers the possibility that the fish are undergoing sequential hermaphroditism to continue breeding, and notices a bright green light outside the dome.
 The next morning, Ray tells Billy about his discovery, and Billy realizes that he is also undergoing sequential hermaphroditism and is gradually developing female sex organs.